Apple Unveils iOS 7: Here's Everything That's About To Change On Your iPhone And iPad

 It’s a massive overhaul of the iOS you’re probably used to –– a top-to-bottom redesign.

-As previous reports have stated, the new iOS adopts a “flat” design with a bright colour scheme.
+As previous reports have stated, the new iOS adopts a “flat” design with a bright color scheme.
 That means design elements on the iPhone no longer mimic real-world objects.

 All of the standard apps that come with the iPhone like Mail, Phone, Messages, Calendar, etc. have been redesigned with a cleaner look.
 We’ve included photos of iOS 7 at the bottom of this post.